ryanholt/content-model/elements.md

 Image(s)        | 1 Image      |	Photo illustrating the benefit of the service
 Phone Number(s) | ???          | Point(s) of contact for the public seeking the service
 External Link(s)| ???          | Linkage to outside vendor websites
+Cost            | Table        | Breakdown of service levels and corresponding price

 ###EXAMPLE: VESSEL REGISTRATION